 This course is an in-depth study of the modern interpretations of warfare, including Clausewitz, Jomini, Hamley, Moltke, Schlieffen, and Foch.
 There will be course work on geopolitical and maritime doctrines of war by Mackinder, Haushofer, Mahan, and Corbett.
 The course examines doctrines of armoured and air warfare such as Fuller, Hart, and Douhet.
 Developments of military technology since 1945 and their impact on strategic thinking, the theories of deterrence, revolutionary and guerrilla war, disarmament and arms controls, and the international law of war, are also examined.

 Note: A core course for the Master's programme and normally a core course for the PhD programme.
+Seminar: 3 periods per week (two terms) Credit(s): 2

 WS501 Civil-Military Relations in Canada